CaueP/SplitterAPI/README.md

 - Start application: `npm start`

 ## Other commands:
-- Update API Doc: `npm run apidoc`
+- Update API Doc: `npm run apidoc`.
+(API documentation will be available on the route /apidoc)
 - Run tests: `mocha`